iHRIS/iHRIS/server/README.md

+# Running the backend

+The backend is a nodejs application and can be run using `npm run start`.
+If you are running iHRIS on a Linux server, we recommend using systemd to manage the backend server.
+[Here is a sample service file] (https://gist.github.com/lokisapocalypse/934f51052ba63b04e8dd236e6a4f6dd2).
+If you are using the example service file, the following commands will ensure the server restarts on failure and reboot:

+`sudo systemctl start ihris` - this will start the service.
+The first time you run this, you may need to reload the configuration files

+`sudo systemctl enable ihris` - this will ensure the service automatically restarts if the server reboots for any reason.

 This project uses a FHIR compliant server as it's data backend.
 A sample configuration file can be found in config/config.json.example.

 # Config